D&D Naming Conventions by Race: Complete Reference Guide

 Elven Naming Conventions

-Elven names in D&D are designed to sound melodic and timeless, reflecting the race's long lifespan and deep connection to nature and the arcane.
+Elven names in D&D are designed to sound melodic and timeless, matching the race's long lifespan and deep connection to nature and the arcane.
 The Elvish language emphasizes open vowels, liquid consonants (l, r), and nasal sounds (n, m) that create a flowing, musical quality.

 These elven names demonstrate the core D&D naming conventions: flowing vowel sounds, soft consonants, and compound surnames drawn from nature and celestial imagery.
 Each name includes notes on the specific convention it illustrates.

-- 1
+1

 Arannis Galanodel

 Arannis combines the Elvish root "aran" (king/noble) with a soft terminal "is" ending common in male elf names.
-Galanodel means "moonwhisper," reflecting the elven tradition of surnames drawn from celestial imagery and natural phenomena.
+Galanodel means "moonwhisper," following the elven tradition of surnames drawn from celestial imagery and natural phenomena.

-- 2
+2

 Liadon Siannodel